Navigation

 Firstly, modern pigeon racing is not a single format.
 In China, races are primarily divided into three categories: regular public events, "one-loft" (gongpeng) races, and club races.
 Regular public events have the lowest barrier to entry, open to any interested person with low entry fees and relatively modest prizes.
 The market value of a champion pigeon in such events is typically around several thousand Chinese yuan.
 These events form the popular base of the sport.

 More professional and commercial are the "one-loft" races.
 This format originated in Thailand and was first introduced to Shanghai, China, in 1992.
 In a one-loft race, all participants send their young pigeons to a unified rearing facility (the "one-loft") well before the race.
 The organizer is responsible for unified feeding, management, and training.
 On race day, all pigeons are released from the same location, and the finish line for their return is this same loft.
 This model breaks geographical restrictions, allowing fanciers nationwide or even globally to compete on a relatively level playing field.
+The champion pigeons from these races command high prices, with auction values ranging from tens of thousands to hundreds of thousands of Chinese yuan, and champions from high-end one-lofts can even fetch over a million yuan.
+According to data from the Chinese Racing Pigeon Association, there are currently over 500 one-loft races in China, with 5 to 6 million pigeons participating annually.

 How is a winner determined?

-Challenges of Distance
+Different Challenges Posed by Distance